USNavalResearchLaboratory/corrosion-modeling-applications/README.md

 ---

 ## 3. Pipe Spool Galvanic Couple Modeling
-Physics-based and response surface models that are used to calculate the galvanic interactions between 2 pipe spools composed of different materials and exposed to a user-specified electrolyte, as shown in Figure 3.
+Physics-based and response surface models (found in the pipe-spool-model folder) are used to calculate the galvanic interactions between 2 pipe spools composed of different materials and exposed to a user-specified electrolyte, as shown in Figure 3.

 |![Figure3](readme_assets/PLM_readme_assets/readmeFigure3.png)|